Boiling water reactor

 The Leibstadt Nuclear Power Plant in Switzerland.

 An animation of a BWR power station with cooling towers.

 A boiling water reactor (BWR) is a type of nuclear reactor used for the generation of electrical power.
 It is the second most common type of electricity-generating nuclear reactor after the pressurized water reactor (PWR).

-BWR are thermal neutron reactors, where water is thus used both as a coolant and as a moderator, slowing down neutrons.
+BWRs are thermal neutron reactors, where water is thus used both as a coolant and as a moderator, slowing down neutrons.
 As opposed to PWR, there is no separation between the reactor pressure vessel (RPV) and the steam turbine in BWR.
-Water is allowed to vaporize directly inside of the reactor core (at a pressure of approximately 70 bars) before being directed to the turbine which drives the electric generator.
+Water is allowed to vaporize directly inside of the reactor core before being directed to the turbine which drives the electric generator.
 Immediately after the turbine, a heat exchanger called a condenser brings the outgoing fluid back into liquid form before it is sent back into the reactor.
 The condenser is then cooled by a secondary coolant cycle which is fed by the power plant's cold source (generally the sea or a river, more rarely air).

 The BWR was developed by the Argonne National Laboratory and General Electric (GE) in the mid-1950s.
-The main present manufacturer is GE Hitachi Nuclear Energy, which specializes in the design and construction of this type of reactor.
+Its main present manufacturer is GE Vernova Hitachi Nuclear Energy, which specializes in the design and construction of BWRs.